Toteuch/anime-reco/Readme.md

   * When refreshing anime details, if the anime got a new sequel, all profiles that have this anime in favorite got the sequel as favorite too
 * Delete all favorite animes for a Profile
 * Notify profile when an anime has been favorited
+* Notify when a favorited anime got its status changed

 #### Version 0.1.0